d12frosted/elpa-mirror/melpa/counsel-etags-readme.txt

  - `counsel-etags-find-tag-name-function' finds tag name at point.
 If it returns nil, `find-tag-default' is used.  `counsel-etags-word-at-point' gets word at point.

- - You can append extra content into tags file in `counsel-etags-after-update-tags-hook'.
+ - User could append the extra content into tags file in `counsel-etags-after-update-tags-hook'.
    The parameter of hook is full path of the tags file.
    `counsel-etags-tag-line' and `counsel-etags-append-to-tags-file' are helper functions to update tags file in the hook.

  - The ignore files (.gitignore, etc) are automatically detected and append to ctags cli options as "--exclude="@/ignore/file/path".
    Set `counsel-etags-ignore-config-files' to nil to turn off this feature.

  - If base configuration file  "~/.ctags.exuberant" exists, it's used to generate "~/.ctags" automatically.
-   "~/.ctags.exuberant" is Exuberant Ctags format, but the "~/.ctags" could be Universal Ctags format if Universal Ctags is used.
+   "~/.ctags.exuberant" is in Exuberant Ctags format, but the "~/.ctags" is in Universal Ctags format if Universal Ctags is used.
    You can customize `counsel-etags-ctags-options-base' to change the path of base configuration file.

  - Grep result is sorted by string distance of current file path and candidate file path.
    The sorting happens in Emacs 27+.
    You can set `counsel-etags-sort-grep-result-p' to nil to disable sorting.

- - Run `counsel-etags-list-tag-in-current-file' to list tags in current file.
-   You can also use native imenu with below setup,
-     (setq imenu-create-index-function
-           'counsel-etags-imenu-default-create-index-function)

 See https://github.com/redguardtoo/counsel-etags/ for more tips.